MauroGuar/ONT-Info/docs/program-structure.md

 ##### /app/data_processing/db_handler/query_history.py

-The query_history.py file uses the functions and class provided by connection.py, this contains all the logic that are related to the buttons
+The query_history.py file uses the functions and class provided by connection.py, this contains all the logic that are related to the buttons to make a db proper query.

 #### /app/data_processing/error_handler/